 When you are the victim of a personal injury, life doesn’t pause.
 The accumulation of medical bills, rent, groceries, and other daily living expenses can lead to financial strain.
 That’s besides the physical and emotional toll of your injury.

-Settlement funding, also known as legal funding or lawsuit loans, is a financial service that provides cash advances to individuals involved in pending legal claims or lawsuits.
-Personal injury plaintiffs who are experiencing issues with their finances typically use this type of funding.
-It provides immediate funds to cover daily living costs, medical expenses, car payments, or other financial obligations while the case is ongoing.
+Settlement funding, also known as legal funding or lawsuit loans, is a financial service that provides cash advances to injured victims involved in pending legal claims or lawsuits.
+It provides you with immediate funds to cover daily living costs, medical expenses, car payments, or other financial obligations while your case is ongoing.

 One distinguishing feature of settlement funding is its non-recourse nature.
 The decision to provide legal funding is determined solely by the strength and value of your suit, not by your personal financial standing.
 Elements such as your credit rating, income level, and job history are irrelevant.

-Non-recourse means that the lender only gets repaid a piece of the settlement or judgment if your case is successful.
+Non-recourse means that the settlement funding provider only gets repaid a piece of the settlement or judgment if your case is successful.
 But if you lose, you owe nothing, and you won’t be in debt.
 This structure is a stark contrast to traditional loans, where repayment is mandatory regardless of whether you can make payments.

 The process of obtaining settlement funding involves the following steps:

-- First, you apply to a pre-settlement funding company and provide details about your case and your attorney’s contact information.
+- First, you apply to a settlement funding company and provide details about your case and your attorney’s contact information.

 - The funding company will then need your personal injury case information from your attorney.
 This information may include the details of the lawsuit, medical treatments, the other party’s insurance, and the estimated settlement value.